helpbuttons/hb-docs/docs/English/5installation.md

 docker-compose run api yarn migration:run
 ```

 Open [http://localhost:3000](http://localhost:3000) in your browser.
-The first time you visit, a setup wizard will guide you through creating the admin account and your first Network.
+The first time you visit, a setup wizard will guide you through creating the coordinator account and your first Network.

 ### Upgrade